close

 Future of Work Exchange research points to several expected shifts in business leadership over the next several months and into 2022:

-• 83% of enterprises expect business leadership to prioritize an inclusive workplace environment.
-Diversity is just one (very big) piece of the arena known as “diversity, equity, and inclusion.”
-Business leaders now seemingly understand that inclusion, which extends to how they structure a welcoming and open workplace environment, is the only path forward for both talent acquisition and talent retention.
+• 83% of enterprises expect business leadership to prioritize an positive workplace environment.
+Business leaders now seemingly understand that how they structure a welcoming and open workplace environment, is a strong path forward for both talent acquisition and talent retention.
 Potential candidates should feel at-ease knowing that they could potentially join an organization that welcomes their background, differences, disabilities, etc., while existing workers are more likely to stay if they know their workplace is safe, welcoming, and prioritizes openness and communication.
-Inclusion is just as critical for new talent as it is for current talent.

 • 80% of companies anticipate more empathy-led leadership.
 Empathy is a routine, featured topic here at the Future of Work Exchange, and for good reason: empathy, quite literally, is the only way forward.
 Empathetic leadership is what is sorely needed for executives to earn required trust from their staff and for workers to feel “connected” to the greater organization and to also feel supported in their current roles.
 Empathy-led leadership involves organizational leaders asking questions, actively collaborating, and prioritizing communication with their workforce.
 In 2022, this will make or break the average enterprise, especially as conversations around worker burnout continue to dominate headlines.